(Updated on 1/5/2020)

 Why is eating whole preferred to refined grains?

-You may have noticed that many experts recommend eating more whole grains than refined grains.
-To understand this recommendation, I would like to explain the difference between whole and refined grains.
+As a rule, experts recommend eating whole grains rather than refined grains.
+To understand this recommendation, I’d like to explain the difference between whole and refined grains.

 Whole grains are less processed and modified than refined grains.
-Similar to everything else that we eat; we know that less processed and modified food is better than other types of food.
+Certainly, when we talk about processed food, less is more.

 Structure of grains

-You’ve probably seen bran as part of many high fiber cereals, because bran provides the most fiber.
+Bran is part of high fiber cereal because bran provides the most fiber.
 Bran covers the next layer called germ that contains essential fatty acids (these are fatty acids that the body can’t make) and vitamin E.

 The center of the grain “endosperm” provides us with starch.